codedthinking/bead.zip/docs/_guides/collaboration.md

 ---
 title: Team Collaboration
-description: Patterns and practices for using Bead in team environments
+description: Patterns and practices for using bead in team environments
 order: 3
 ---

-## Working Together with Bead
+## Working Together with bead

 When you save a bead, your teammates can open it and get exactly the same setup you had.
 No missing files, no version confusion, no "it works on my machine" problems.
 They can run your analysis, modify it, and build on your work.